samson6460/tf_keras_gradcamplusplus/README.md

 The model was pretrained by imagenet and finetuned by **MURA** dataset.

-Get the model by calling `vgg16_mura_model(destination_path)`, if it is the first time it will download the weights automatically.
+Get the model by calling `vgg16_mura_model(destination_path)`.If it's the first time it will download the weights automatically.

 Get the MURA(musculoskeletal radiographs) dataset from https://stanfordmlgroup.github.io/competitions/mura/.